-- Consider TDM strategies within roadway operations and maintenance, capacity, and other transportation investment projects. - Consistent with the Infrastructure Investment and Jobs Act (IIJA), require that 2.5% of Consolidated Planning Grant funds go to Complete Streets activities. - Support transit agencies, bicycle and pedestrian groups, and other agencies or organizations working on multimodal transportation. - Review the NFRMPO Call for Projects criterion to address TDM strategies specifically. - Support existing programming like VanGoTM Vanpools
+- Consider TDM strategies within roadway operations and maintenance, capacity, and other transportation investment projects throughout the project development process. - Support transit agencies, bicycle and pedestrian groups, and other agencies or organizations working on multimodal transportation with letters of support, technical assistance, and other resources as needed. - Review and revise the NFRMPO Call for Projects criteria to address TDM strategies specifically during the development of Call for Projects guidelines. - Support existing programming like VanGo[TM] Vanpools with marketing, outreach, and partnership-building. - Identify opportunities for micromobility and other first-mile/last-mile solutions.